 A pull with the driver can be incredibly frustrating.

-What I have always hated about a pulled shot is that, at first, it feels really solid.
-But then, when you see the ball heading down the left, you know you are in trouble.
+What I have always hated about a pulled shot is that it feels really solid at first.
+But then, when you see the ball heading down the left, you know you’re in trouble.

 With all the hype that slicing a driver gets, you may be surprised that pulling a driver is almost as common of a miss.
 I have a few ways in which you can help straighten out your driver and stop hitting a pull.